dfinity/wg-identity-authentication/topics/icrc_35_webpage_apis.md

 During this phase peers authenticate each other and create a reliable connection.
 The handshake is a three step process:

 1. **Child peer window creation** - when a peer (usually, SC) opens a new browser window to be able to exchange messages with another peer (usually, SP).
-2. **Handshake Initialization** - when the child peer window sends a message with a secret code to its parent peer window.
+2. **Handshake Initialization** - when the child peer window sends a "ready"-message to its parent peer window.
-3. **Handshake Completion** - when the parent peer window echoes the secret code back to the child peer.
+3. **Handshake Completion** - when the parent peer window replies back to the child peer.

 Completion of these steps provides the following guarantees: